lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 ## Arbitrary

 If for some reason we needed prime values for many tests, it would be a burden to generate them this way for each property.
-Solution is to write an instance for `Arbitrary`:
+In such cases solution is to write an instance for `Arbitrary`:

 ```haskell
 newtype Prime a = Prime a deriving Show